exoplatform/exo-documentation/docs/Configuration.rst

 Limiting size of uploaded files
 ===============================

+Files can be uploaded in multiple applications such as Documents, Wiki, Forum, ...
+The maximum allowed size for the uploaded files can be changed by  configuration for each application.

 **In Documents application**

 When you upload a file in Documents or Sites Explorer, its size is